 How much will be the worth of my UK Tax Returns?

 There is no upper limit on the amount of tax you can claim after you leave the UK.
 Your tax refund could be worth up to £900 or more.
 Making a UK tax refund claim is worth the time and effort.

 The amount of a UK tax rebate can vary due to several factors, such as how much tax you paid and whether you have other sources of income.

 What do I need to make a UK tax claim?

 In applying for a UK tax refund, you need to provide the following documents:

-This form serves as a confirmation that you left the UK and will bear information about your employment.
+This form confirms that you left the UK and will bear information about your employment.
 It should be sent to (HMRC).

 Your employer will provide this form when you leave your job.
-Parts 2 and 3 of this form should be sent to HMRC, along with your form P85.
-If you have been claiming Jobseeker’s Allowance, then you can get your P45 from Jobcentre Plus.
+Parts 2 and 3 of this form should be sent to HMRC along with your form P85.
+If you have been claiming Jobseeker’s Allowance, you can get your P45 from Jobcentre Plus.

-If you were self-employed in the UK, you need to complete a self assessment tax return.
+If you were self-employed in the UK, you must complete a self-assessment tax return.

-Even if you don’t have a form p45, you can still make a claim.
+You can still make a claim even if you don’t have a form p45.
 But the process is smoother if you do have this particular document.